 In an open-plan living space, kitchen-diner or stand-alone dining room, it’s highly likely that you will experience a common problem: choosing the best dining table shape for your room.
 As the central point of any dining area, it’s important to select a dining table that not only suits the space but also your lifestyle.
-Does the table need to double up as a multitasking kitchen table?
-Can it cater for large-scale entertaining, or offer the opportunity for intimate but formal dining in a smaller home?
+Does the table need to act as a multitasking kitchen table?
+Can it cater to large-scale entertaining, or offer the opportunity for intimate but formal dining in a smaller home?
 Where will your dining or kitchen table be situated, and how much space do you have to play with?
 All of these things add up to create something of a puzzle.
 However, with a range of shapes and sizes available, each with their own benefits (as our guide explains), there’s no reason why you can’t achieve the dining space that you dream of.

 Why would you choose a rectangular dining table over other styles?
 Well, among other things, the simple, linear shape – which fits easily into most rooms – can seat guests comfortably, and allows for ease of movement when walking around the table.
+Rectangular tables can also typically fit more people around them than other tables.

 In small dining rooms, when not in use, a rectangular table can also be pushed up against the wall.
 If this is the case, and you’re really tight on space, opt for long dining benches rather than dining chairs, because as well as being able to squeeze an extra person around the table, they can also be neatly tucked underneath it.
 Speaking of benches, pairing a rectangular table with this type of seating doesn’t necessarily mean you lose out on formality; you can choose an upholstered bench with a comfortable seat and ornately carved legs for a formal setting.
-That being said, a plain wooden bench offers more relaxed, country-inspired dining (you can add throw pillows for extra comfort if required).
+That being said, a plain wooden bench offers more relaxed, country-inspired dining (you can add cushions for extra comfort if required).

 In many ways, round designs are the most versatile of all dining-table shapes.
 The circular shape helps to casually create a sense of intimacy, encouraging everyone seated around the table to chat as one group, rather than only with those in their immediate vicinity (a drawback of large, rectangular shapes).
 Look for a round table with a pedestal base – these offer the most leg room, and remove any concerns about guests contending with awkwardly placed table legs.

-Circular tables work in rooms of any size; with no corners, this particular shape makes clever use of the space available, and can seat a good number of guests around its circumference (we suggest 6-8 as a maximum, to maintain the intimate feel we mentioned).
+Circular dining tables work in rooms of any size; with no corners, this particular shape makes clever use of the space available, and can seat a good number of guests around its circumference (we suggest 6-8 as a maximum, to maintain the intimate feel we mentioned).
 If space is limited, but you still want the option to dine at a table (rather than on the sofa or at a kitchen counter) a round table can be multi-functional, perhaps acting as an occasional table or workspace when not in use.

 If you’re deliberating between a rectangular and a square dining table, don’t overlook the option of an oval-shaped design.
-An oval table combines the linear layout of a rectangular dining table with the intimacy and flexibility of a round table, resulting in a table that works almost anywhere.
+An oval table combines the linear layout of a rectangular dining table with the intimacy and flexibility of a round table, resulting in a design that works almost anywhere.
 The rounded edges of this style dining table incorporate curves into a space, helping to break up angular lines and soften a geometric scheme.
 Sometimes, this shape table is created by placing an extra leaf in the centre of a round table, so look out for that option if you’re conscious of space, too.

 The shape of a table itself is only one part of the picture – remember, you’ll need seating too, and this all has to fit comfortably within a particular space.
 Here are a few additional tips when choosing the best table design for your needs.